-As my toddler gets older she is loving the outdoors more than ever.
-This Summer the weather was amazing and she was outside before 9 am most days and didn’t come in until nearly bedtime.
-I have made sure that the garden is a child friendly garden by following these tips.
-Of course I’m sure you have your own tips, but these are pretty good ones!
-We all want our children to play in a safe space don’t we?
+As my daughter gets older she is loving the outdoors more than ever.
+Last Summer the weather was amazing and she was outside before 9 am most days and didn’t come in until

 Make a play area

 Making a safe play area is key.
 It puts your mind at rest as well.
 A safe play area can be made using play bark as the base.
 It is a soft landing for any falls and saves scraped knees.
 Perfect to use under swings, slides and other play equipment.
 Make an area for the sand pit and water table that can be shaded if possible from the hot Summer sun.